 How many scholarships are awarded each year?

 The number of scholarships awarded will vary depending on the number of applications we receive.
+However, at least one scholarship will be awarded for each category.

 How will I know if I have been selected?